centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-databases-mssql.md

 To use this probe, the configuration of a monitoring user with specific privileges is required.
 The `serveradmin` role can be used for testing purposes but should never be used in production because of the security risk involved.

-Birk Bohne, who is a valuable contributor of the _check\_mssql\_health_ probe wrote a script to assign a least-privilege user.
+Birk Bohne, who is a valuable contributor of the _check\_mssql\_health_ probe, wrote a script to assign a less-privileged user.
 His script can be found under the **Preparation of the database** section of the following [documentation](https://github.com/lausser/check_mssql_health/blob/master/doc/check_mssql_health.en.txt).

 We recommend you to use a domain user to better manage its properties and privileges.